List of war crimes: 1947–1948: Malagasy Uprising

 During the French suppression of the pro-independence Malagasy Uprising, numerous atrocities were carried out such as mass killings, village burnings, torture, war rape, collective punishment, and throwing live prisoners out of airplanes (death flights).
 Between 11,000 and 90,000 Malagasy died in the fighting, along with about 800 French soldiers and other Europeans.

 1948 Arab–Israeli War

-Several massacres were committed during this war which could be described as war crimes.
-Nearly 15,000 people, mostly combatants and militants, were killed during the war, including 6,000 Jews and about 8,000 Arabs.
+During the 1948 Arab–Israeli War, numerous villages were destroyed, and large-scale displacement occurred, with more than 350 Arab villages wiped out and roughly 535,000 Palestinian Arabs forced to flee or resettle in neighboring countries.
+Nearly 15,000 people were killed during the war, including around 6,000 Jews and about 8,000 Arabs (mostly Muslims).
+Many of these actions, including attacks on civilians and forced expulsions, are cited as war crimes.